cedricwalter/cedricwalter.github.io/content/posts/homelab/usa-war.md

   - foreign-country-manipulation
 ---

+# Installing pihole / adguard home
+Pihole or any ads blocker is a great way to remove all publicity and trackers.
+This is a good way to reduce US big corporations grip on you.

 # AI
 ## Replacement for OpenAI ChatGPT
 use LeChat from MistralAI https://chat.mistral.ai/chat or better Ollama.com and https://github.com/open-webui/open-webui if your computer is fast enough (16GB Ram, and/or with a GPU)

+# Amazon
+If you're looking for European alternatives to Amazon, there are several regional e-commerce platforms that have gained popularity and trust among local consumers.
+Here are a few notable options:
+* Otto.de (Germany): A well-established e-commerce platform in Germany, offering a wide range of products and enjoying broad trust among local consumers 1.
+* Cdiscount (France): This platform provides a variety of products and has its own logistics solution, similar to Amazon's services.
+It also offers access to other e-commerce platforms in Europe through its International Marketplace Network 1.
+* Bol (Belgium/Netherlands): A popular choice in the Benelux region, Bol is known for its reliability and growing customer base 1.

 # IDE
 ## Replacement for Vidual Studio Code